"In the depth of winter, I finally learned that within me

 I'm really glad I did this Winter Series.
 I'll probably plan to do it every year to work on speed.
 It's well organized and the volunteers are great.
 It's a great value too.
 For $55, I got to run four races and received two beer glasses and a pair of arm warmers.
 Sah-weet!

 With snow scheduled again for tomorrow, I was glad I could get out on the track for my speedwork today.
 Now that I'm up to doing 10 sets of Yasso 800's, I decided to change it up a bit and do mile repeats.
 I did four sets, a with 400 meter recovery between each.
+Mile repeats aren't so bad with this view |

 Now that I have a base level of fitness, I'll continue to change the speedwork up a bit and add hill repeats.
 I'll have over 3k feet of climbing at Salida so I need to get my legs used to a bit more than they have been so far this year.
 With mileage going up as well, the training's getting real.
 The spring racing season begins in three weeks -- booyah!